pingcap/docs/tikv-configuration-file.md

 ### `memory-usage-limit`

 + The limit on memory usage of the TiKV instance.
 When the memory usage of TiKV almost reaches this threshold, internal cache will be evicted to release memory.
 + In most cases, the TiKV instance is set to use 75% of the total available system memory, so you do not need to explicitly specify this configuration item.
-Considering the behavior of `storage.block-cache.capacity`, this means the rest 25% of memory is reserved for the OS page cache.
+The rest 25% of the memory is reserved for the OS page cache.
+See [`storage.block-cache.capacity`](#capacity) for details.
 + When deploying multiple TiKV nodes on a single physical machine, you still do not need to set this configuration item.
 In this case, the TiKV instance uses `5/3 * block-cache.capacity` of memory.
 + The default value for different system memory capacity is as follows: